maihuy-dataguy/Azure-Databricks-NYC-Taxi-project/README.md

 - **Power BI**: For creating dashboards to support related reports.
 - **Securiy**: Using secret key, grant access service princle application as storage data contributor.

+## Technology Stack
+- **Azure Data Factory (ADF)**: For orchestrating data movement and transformation.
+- **Azure Data Lake Storage (ADLS)**: For storing raw and processed data.
+- **Azure Databricks**: For data transformation and processing.
+- **Delta Lake** : For table format that extends Parquet data files with a file-based transaction log for ACID transactions and scalable metadata handling.
+- **Power BI**: For data visualization and reporting.
+- **Azure Key Vault**: For securely managing credentials and secrets.